Inflammatory Carcinoma

-It is quite rare.
+Therefore it is considered quite rare.

-The skin becomes:
+The skin becomes:.

 - Red